-The Tarrant County Criminal District Attorney’s Office offers a variety of Diversion Programs, including the Deferred Prosecution Program, which is designed to help young (17-24 years old) first-time offenders remove a new criminal drug charge from their record.
+The Tarrant County Criminal District Attorney’s Office offers a variety of Diversion Programs, including the Deferred Prosecution Program (DPP), which is designed to help young (17-24 years old) first-time offenders remove a new criminal or drug charge from their record.

 Our goal is to help our clients get accepted into the Deferred Prosecution Program (which allows for the case to be dismissed and become eligible for an expunction).
 Call today to see if you qualify for the Deferred Prosecution Program (DPP).

 The Deferred Prosecution Program (DPP) is a limited supervision program designed to give the young person in trouble for the first time the chance to rehabilitate himself or herself without the stigma of a criminal conviction.
 For clients who complete the program, your case will be dismissed and will be eligible for an expunction (wipe it off your record).